discos/doc/user/medicina/Startup.rst

 -----------------------------------------------

-Directly use escsConsole for the data quicklook and retrieval (see dedicated sections), for the generation of schedules using schedulecreator and for tools as DS9 or FV.
+Directly use escsConsole for the data quicklook and retrieval (see dedicated sections), for the generation of schedules using basie and for tools as DS9 or FV.
 Login credentials are specific to each project.
 Once logged in, in your home you can find the following folders, whose names are self-explanatory::